Opening remarks

 Nature of the problem

-Technological advances are the result of innovative, creative design science process.
+Many technological advances are the result of innovative, creative design science process.

 E.g., modelling languages, intelligent agents, the internet, and process mining

-The artifact as knowledge
+The artefact as knowledge

-In design science, the research interest is on creating or changing human-created, artificial objects (i.e., artifacts) with the aim of improving on existing solutions to problems or perhaps providing a first solution to a problem (Recker 2021).
+In design science, the research interest is on creating or changing human-created, artificial objects (i.e., artefacts) with the aim of improving on existing solutions to problems or perhaps providing a first solution to a problem (Recker 2021).

-Different types of artifacts exist (A. Hevner and Chatterjee 2010, 22:6):
+Different types of artefacts exist (A. Hevner and Chatterjee 2010, 22:6):

 - Constructs (vocabulary and symbols)